Skip to content

 Liquidity Zone Indicators

 Scalpers live and die by liquidity.
-Knowing where stops are clustered, where large orders are sitting, and where liquidity is thin gives you an edge on lower timeframes.
+Knowing where stops likely cluster, where significant activity concentrates, and where liquidity is thin gives you an edge on lower timeframes.

 Look for indicators that: